knpuniversity/stripe/knpu/ep2-subscriptions/monthly-to-yearly.md

 Cool!

-In `account.html.twig`, and scroll down to the Upgrade Plan button.
+In `account.html.twig`, scroll down to the Upgrade Plan button.
 Copy that *whole* thing.
 Then, keep scrolling to the "Next Billing at" section.
 If the user has a subscription, paste the upgrade button.